cbadenes/corpus-viewer-addons/README.md

 ## Features
 - [NLP Toolkit](https://github.com/librairy/nlpEN-service)
 - A set of Topic Models trained from internal corpora and packaged as Restful APIs
+- A repository focused on search and explore documents from their topic distributions

 ## Quick Start